neyoyoyminoy/palletPortal/README.md

-# Pallet Portal
+# palletPortal

 Pallet Portal is a dual archway automated pallet scanning system designed to streamline outbound shipping operations by integrating barcode detection, object tracking, and manifest verification.
-It uses the **NVIDIA Jetson Orin Nano**, custom 3D printed hardware, and a Python based graphical interface.
+It uses the **NVIDIA Jetson Orin Nano**, custom 3D printed hardware, and a Python graphical user interface.

 ## Overview
 - Dual IMX219 cameras for live barcode capture and object tracking.